Nikolai Lukash: Biography

 Already in 1807, he joined the military in the rank of sergeant, and he took part in fights against Napoleon's invasion of Russia.
 In 1817, Lukash was promoted to the rank of lieutenant-colonel.
 As the commanding officer of the Lutsk Grenadier Regiment, he took part in the Battle of Warsaw (1831) where he was promoted lieutenant-general of the Russian Army.
-In 1837, he was made the chief of staff of the 6th Infantry Corps.
+In 1837, he was made chief of staff of the 6th Infantry Corps.

 In 1853, he quit military service and was made the governor of Tiflis Governorate.
 In 1859, he became a member of Senate and continued in service of the Russian state in various parts of the empire, notably in the Caucasus.
 He died on 20 January 1868 (O.S.) in Moscow and was buried at the Simonov Monastery.

 Marriages and issue

 He married firstly Princess Alexandra Lukanichna Guidianova (26 May 1804 – 23 February 1832/4), daughter of Prince Luka Stepanovich Guidianov and wife Maria Ilyinichna Isakova, and had four children: